c3-e/spark/docs/running-on-yarn.md

 can coexist within a single NodeManager.
 The `yarn.nodemanager.aux-services.<service-name>.classpath` and, starting from YARN 2.10.2/3.1.1/3.2.0, `yarn.nodemanager.aux-services.<service-name>.remote-classpath` options can be used to configure this.
-Note that YARN 3.3.0/3.3.1 have an issue which requires setting `yarn.nodemanager.aux-services.<service-name>.system-classes` as a workaround.
-See [YARN-11053](https://issues.apache.org/jira/browse/YARN-11053) for details.
 In addition to setting up separate classpaths, it's necessary to ensure the two versions advertise to different ports.
 This can be achieved using the `spark-shuffle-site.xml` file described above.
 For example, you may have configuration like:

 ```properties
   yarn.nodemanager.aux-services = spark_shuffle_x,spark_shuffle_y